dhipatel21/dhillonpatel.github.io/kinematics-motion.md

 ## Physical Simulation of a Simple Pendulum

-I implemented the physical dynamics and servo controller for a simple 1 degree-of-freedom robot system.
+I implemented Euler's Method and Velocity Verlet to show the physical simulation for a simple 1 degree-of-freedom robot system.
 This system is 1 DOF robot arm as a frictionless simple pendulum with a rigid massless rod and idealized motor.

 <img src="/pendularm.gif" alt="AStar" width="450" height="450">